-Biomarker subgroups as defined above will be used to perform subgroup analyses for efficacy endpoints (BOR and PFS by BICR assessment, OS) using the methodology outlined in Section 6.4.
-In addition, for PFS by BICR assessment and OS, the hazard ratio for the biomarker subgroup level comparisons and the unadjusted 95% CIs for the hazard ratio will be reported for each treatment arm.
+Biomarker subgroups as defined above will be used to perform subgroup analyses for efficacy endpoints (PFS by BICR assessment, OS) using the methodology outlined in Section 6.4.
+In addition, the hazard ratio for the biomarker subgroup level comparisons and the unadjusted 95% CIs for the hazard ratio will be reported for each treatment arm.

 6.2.6.
-Endpoints for immunogenicity data of avelumab
+Immunogenicity endpoints

-All analyses described below are performed by treatment arm containing avelumab (Arm A and Arm B), and for the avelumab-containing treatment arms combined unless otherwise specified.
+All analyses described below are performed by treatment arm containing avelumab (Arm B and Arm C), and for the avelumab-containing treatment arms combined unless otherwise specified.

-Blood samples for avelumab immunogenicity testing will be collected within 2 hours before the start of the avelumab infusion on Day 1 of Cycles 1 through 4.
-Thereafter, a sample will be collected on Day 1 prior to avelumab infusion in Cycles 5, 6, 9, 12, 15, 18, 21 24 and at the End of Treatment.
-An additional sample must be collected at 30 days after the last dose of avelumab.
+Blood samples for avelumab immunogenicity testing will be collected pre-dose and within 2 hours before the start of the avelumab infusion.
+For Arm C during the chemotherapy phase, it is collected on Day 1 of Cycles 1 through 4.
+For Arms B and C during the maintenance phase, it is collected on Day 1 and Day 15 of Cycles 1 and 2, and thereafter on Day 1 of each subsequent cycle until Cycle 18, at the End of Treatment and at post-treatment safety follow up (30 days).